Jan Janszoon: Republic of Salé

 Under Janszoon's leadership, business in Salé thrived.
 The main sources of income of this republic remained piracy and its by-trades, shipping and dealing in stolen property.
 Historians have noted Janszoon's intelligence and bravery, which were expressed in his leadership ability.
-He was forced to find an assistant to keep up, and hired a fellow countryman from The Netherlands, Mathys van Bostel Oosterlinck, who served as his Vice-Admiral.
+He was forced to find an assistant to keep up, and hired a fellow countryman from the Netherlands, Mathys van Bostel Oosterlinck, who served as his Vice-Admiral.

 Janszoon became very wealthy from his income as pirate admiral, payments for anchorage and other harbour dues, and the brokerage of stolen goods.
 The political climate in Salé worsened toward the end of 1627, so Janszoon moved his family and his entire operation back to semi-independent Algiers.

 Plea from his Dutch family

 Janszoon became bored by his new official duties from time to time and again sailed away on a pirate adventure.
 In 1622, Janszoon and his crews sailed into the English Channel with no particular plan but to try their luck there.
 When they ran low on supplies, they docked at the port of Veere, Zeeland, under the Moroccan flag, claiming diplomatic privileges from his official role as Admiral of Morocco (a very loose term in the environment of North African politics).
 The Dutch authorities could not deny the two ships access to Veere because, at the time, several peace treaties and trade agreements existed between the Sultan of Morocco and the Dutch Republic.
 During Janszoon's anchorage there, the Dutch authorities brought his Dutch first wife and children to the port to try to persuade him to give up piracy.
-Such strategies utterly failed with the men.
+Such strategies utterly failed with the man.